SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 # Network Attachment {#net-attach}

-A network attachment represents the communication link between hosts (client) and network (router) over which a connection policy (including QoS) is applied to flows within that network attachment.
+A network attachment represents the communication link between clients and network (router) over which a connection policy (including QoS) is applied to flows within that network attachment.

 A network attachment may be established using control plane signaling between the client and the network (access) router and is out of scope of this document.
 Transport flows over a network attachment may consist of multiple streams such as video or audio. {{Figure-conn-flow}} shows a high level view of network attachments, flows, and QoS/policy discussed in {{metadata-req}}.

 The requirements in {{metadata-req}} apply to data units like frames within a flow, but not between flows.
-Specifically, this document does not discuss flows of distinct hosts/users.
+Specifically, this document does not discuss flows of distinct clients/users.

 ~~~~~~~~aasvg
 +--------------+          +-----------------+